jllopis/docker-mosquitto/README.md

 This version implement MQTT over WebSocket.
 You can use an MQTT JavaScript library to connect, like Paho: http://eclipse.org/paho/clients/js/

 It has the auth plugin `https://github.com/jpmens/mosquitto-auth-plug` included.
-It uses (and is compiled with) support for a `Redis` backend.
+It uses (and is compiled with) support for a `Redis` and `http` backends.
 The additional config for this plugin (sample `auth-plugin.conf` included) can be bind mounted in the extended configuration directory: `/etc/mosquitto.d`.
-Any file with a `.conf` extension will be loaded by `redis` on startup.
+Any file with a `.conf` extension will be loaded by `mosquitto` on startup.

 For details on the auth plugin configuration, refer to the author repository.
 A little quick&dirty example its included at the end.